Ashford United F.C.: Kent League / Southern Counties East Football League (2013–2017)

 The club began the 2016–17 season with the legal dispute from the previous campaign still unresolved.
 Coach Danny Lye put together a strong squad – with the club asking the supporters to contribute towards the playing budget, but off-pitch problems continued: there was an administrative dispute, ultimately resolved, with the FA over registration for acceptance for promotion; then a scare over the suitability of the Homelands 3G pitch for matches.
-However by mid-March the dispute between the club and financiers, who had seized the ground, had been settled and ownership of the Homelands was transferred back to the football club company and subsequently the pitch and facilities passed ground grading requirements.
-New director Derek Pestridge made a £500,000 interest-free loan to the club company with a legal charge over the stadium established in his favour.

-On the pitch the team challenged all season at the top of the SCEFL Premier Division and ultimately prevailed over Crowborough Athletic to clinch the 2016–17 SCEFL Premier League title and promotion to the South Division of the Isthmian League.
+However by mid-March the dispute between the club and financiers was settled and ownership of the Homelands transferred back to the football club company and subsequently the pitch and facilities passed ground grading requirements.
+The team challenged all season at the top of the SCEFL Premier Division and ultimately prevailed over Crowborough Athletic to clinch the 2016–17 SCEFL Premier League title and promotion to the South Division of the Isthmian League.
 It was a season of records: most league wins (30 out of 38 games); most league points (92); highest Homelands league attendance to date for Ashford United (807); and in scoring 119 goals, the Ashford club record of 115 scored by Ashford Town in the Kent League of 1931–32 was eclipsed; Shaun Welford with a hat-trick in the season's last match created a new all-time club record of scoring 48 goals in 42 competitive matches (with 37 and the league Golden Boot) beating Start Zanone's 47 goal record from two seasons previously; second highest scorer Rory Hill notched 20 league goals in his total of 23 appearances; goalkeeper George Kamurasi kept 14 clean sheets in the 31 league matches in which he played.
 There was, after being runners-up for the previous two years, victory in the Kent Senior Trophy final with a 2–1 win over Cray Valley PM on neutral turf at Maidstone.

 With the legal/stadium disputes settled and promotion achieved the close of the 2016–17 season saw Ashford United return to where their forerunners Ashford Town had been when they ceased existence seven years previously.